Natewa silktail: Distribution and habitat

 The silktail is endemic to forests of Vanua Levu in Fiji, where it only occurs in the east of the island on the Natewa Peninsula.
 It occurs in mature wet rainforests, as well as forest patches, and is also found in human-modified habitats such as logged forests and in plantations near patches of natural forest.

 Behaviour

 It can be quite elusive and difficult to see, but may also be confiding and approachable.
 It is usually very active at dawn, and is encountered either singly or in small flocks.

 The diet consists mainly of insects, worms and arthropods.

 Status and conservation

-The silktail is a restricted range species.
-It is absent from apparently suitable habitat on Vanua Levu, where it only occurs on the Natewa Peninsula.
-Forest clearance for mahogany plantations and general forest clearance within its range have led to the species being listed as vulnerable in 1994, however this was downgraded to near threatened in 2006.
-While its habitat is being lost, it is not yet severely fragmented.
-The population is estimated at around 3,000-6,000 pairs.
-A reserve for the species has been proposed, but has not yet been gazetted.
+The Natewa silktail has a very small range, occurring only on the Natewa Peninsula of the Fijian island of Vanua Levu.
+Deforestation, especially for kava plantations, is the largest threat to this species.
+As of 2023, its total population is estimated to be 3,000 – 5,000 mature individuals, and is expected to be decreasing.
+For these reasons, the species is assessed by the IUCN as Vulnerable.